-- SLP 501 Anatomy and Physiology of the Speech and Hearing Mechanisms (3 hours) - SLP 504 Speech and Language Disorders Across the Lifespan (3 hours) - SLP 505 Principles of Assessment and Treatment in Communication Disorders (3 hours) - SLP 506 Multicultural Aspects of Communication Differences and Disorders (3 hours) - SLP 507 Speech and Language Development(3 hours) - SLP 509 Introduction to Audiology (3 hours) - SLP 510 Introduction to Communication Disorders (3 hours) - SLP 515 Phonetics (3 hours) - SLP 520 Structured Observations and Pre-Clinical Simulation Experiences: 25 to 50 clinical hours under the direct supervision of an ASHA Certified SLP and/or Audiologist (1 hour)
+SLP 501 Anatomy and Physiology of the Speech and Hearing Mechanisms (3 hours) SLP 504 Speech and Language Disorders Across the Lifespan (3 hours) SLP 505 Principles of Assessment and Treatment in Communication Disorders (3 hours) SLP 506 Multicultural Aspects of Communication Differences and Disorders (3 hours) SLP 507 Speech and Language Development(3 hours) SLP 509 Introduction to Audiology (3 hours) SLP 510 Introduction to Communication Disorders (3 hours) SLP 515 Phonetics (3 hours) SLP 520 Structured Observations and Pre-Clinical Simulation Experiences (1 hour)

-Only a grade lower than B can be raised by repetition of the course; a reexamination is not permitted.
+Only a grade lower than B can be raised by repetition of the course; a re-examination is not permitted.
 Any course that is repeated must be taken at FMU.
 A course may be repeated only once.
 Speech-Language Pathology students may repeat only one course.
 That one course may be repeated only with written approval from the MSLP Program Chair.
 Only the higher grade of the repeated course will be counted in the calculation of the grade point average.